 - WebinarJam (paid): Starts at 499$/year and includes features such as live chat and automated recordings.

 - WebinarNinja (paid): Starts at 39$/month for upto 100 attendees.
-It also comes with a free 14-day trial so you can take their for a test drive.
+It also comes with a free 14-day trial so you can take them for a test drive.

 - ON24 (free trial): Comes with powerful attendee, reporting and marketing features.
 Integrates with plenty of other tools, but every integration is priced.